Homoscedasticity and heteroscedasticity: Consequences

 Heteroscedasticity is also a major practical issue encountered in ANOVA problems.

 The F test can still be used in some circumstances.

 However, it has been said that students in econometrics should not overreact to heteroscedasticity.
 One author wrote, "unequal error variance is worth correcting only when the problem is severe."
 In addition, another word of caution was in the form, "heteroscedasticity has never been a reason to throw out an otherwise good model."
 With the advent of heteroscedasticity-consistent standard errors allowing for inference without specifying the conditional second moment of error term, testing conditional homoscedasticity is not as important as in the past.

-For any non-linear model (for instance Logit and Probit models), however, heteroscedasticity has more severe consequences: the maximum likelihood estimates (MLE) of the parameters will be biased, as well as inconsistent (unless the likelihood function is modified to correctly take into account the precise form of heteroscedasticity).
+For any non-linear model (for instance Logit and Probit models), however, heteroscedasticity has more severe consequences: the maximum likelihood estimates (MLE) of the parameters will usually be biased, as well as inconsistent (unless the likelihood function is modified to correctly take into account the precise form of heteroscedasticity or the distribution is a member of the linear exponential family and the conditional expectation function is correctly specified).
 Yet, in the context of binary choice models (Logit or Probit), heteroscedasticity will only result in a positive scaling effect on the asymptotic mean of the misspecified MLE (i.e. the model that ignores heteroscedasticity).
 As a result, the predictions which are based on the misspecified MLE will remain correct.
 In addition, the misspecified Probit and Logit MLE will be asymptotically normally distributed which allows performing the usual significance tests (with the appropriate variance-covariance matrix).
-However, regarding the general hypothesis testing, as pointed out by Greene, “simply computing a robust covariance matrix for an otherwise inconsistent estimator does not give it redemption.
-Consequently, the virtue of a robust covariance matrix in this setting is unclear.”
+However, regarding the general hypothesis testing, as pointed out by Greene, "simply computing a robust covariance matrix for an otherwise inconsistent estimator does not give it redemption.
+Consequently, the virtue of a robust covariance matrix in this setting is unclear."

 Correction

-There are five common corrections for heteroscedasticity.
+There are several common corrections for heteroscedasticity.
 They are: